 Compiles to disk a source file or a list of source files using the default compiler flag values.
 The Logtalk source file name extension

 .lgt) can be omitted.
 Source file paths can be absolute, relative to the current directory, or use library notation.
 This predicate can also be used to compile Prolog source files as Logtalk source code.
 When no recognized Logtalk or Prolog extension is specified, the compiler tries first to append a Logtalk source file extension and then a

 Prolog source file extension.
 If that fails, the compiler tries to use the

 When this predicate is called from the top-level, relative source file paths are resolved using the current working directory.
 When the calls are made from a source file, relative source file paths are resolved using the source file directory.

 Note that only the errors related to problems in the predicate argument are listed below.
-This predicate fails when errors are found during compilation of a source file.
+This predicate fails on the first error found during compilation of a source file.
 In this case, no file with the compiled code is written to disk.

 Modes and number of proofs